thejoshyee/thejoshyee/README.md

 # 👋🏻 Hello!
 🚀 Building ideas, one commit at a time.
-Indie hacker, code lover, and SaaS explorer | Let's make something awesome!
+Indie hacker, game dev, and SaaS explorer | Let's make something awesome!